carobarreirov/github-team-exercise/README.md

 ## GET SET.
 The plan
 1. Divide in teams
    1.1 Fill-out the username spreadsheet
-2. Choose a team-member order
-3. Choose a landing template or slide template
+2. Choose a landing template or slide template
    * Recommendation: look for team slide
+3. Divide (workload) and conquer

 ## GO!
 Instructions
 1. Create a public repo and add collaborators